ssilveiraGilberto/servicenow-task-manager/README.md

 - Setting up List Views for clarity and usability
 - Creating flows with triggers and actions
 - Understanding system email behavior in the PDI
+- Using GlideRecord to query and manipulate records in scripts

 ---